-The product is so popular that the European Commission took it on its spotlight by posing a record-breaking fine of 4.34 billion euro on the Alphabet, Android’s parent company, for abusing the monopolist position.
+The product is so popular that the European Commission took it on its spotlight by imposing a record-breaking fine of 4.34 billion euro on the Alphabet, Android’s parent company, for abusing the monopolist position.

 The fine itself is a real deal and the company is appealing, but it is yet another proof of Android’s dominant position.
 There is no real alternative: companies willing to pump-up their business with mobile technology steroids need to include Android in their strategy.